Aegisub/aegisite/source/docs/3.2/Resolution_Resampler.html.md

-The Resolution Resampler is a built-in tool designed to change the resolution of the script while transforming all affected tags so it ends up looking the same.
+The Resolution Resampler is a built-in tool designed to change the [[resolution of the script|Script_Resolution]] while transforming all affected tags so it ends up looking the same.
 It can also offset all margins (and absolute positions) by a specific value.
 Uses include merging two scripts with different resolutions, converting a script for a 4:3 video to its 16:9 equivalent, and converting between 1:1 and anamorphic pixel formats.

 ## Overview
 [[img/resolution_resampler.png]]{: class="center"}